- Trek on lesser-visited trails in the spectacular high Himalaya

-Rise early in the morning and, after breakfast, make your way towards Jharana Hotel.
+Rise early this morning to make your way toward Jharana Hotel.
 The trail climbs through a forest of big cedars and a winter settlement used by the people of Ringmo village.
-The route climbs steadily through open country to an elevation of 11,056 feet (3370 m).
-En route, get a close-up view of a spectacular 1,082-foot (330 m) high waterfall, the highest in Nepal, as well as your first glimpse of Lake Phoksundo in the distance.
+The route climbs steadily through the open country to 11,056 feet (3370 m).
+En route, get a close-up view of a spectacular 1,082-foot (330 m) waterfall, the highest in Nepal, and your first glimpse of Lake Phoksundo in the distance.

 Trekking time: 5-6 hours

-After a final push through the Phoksundo River Gully, emerge to the yak-filled meadows of Ringmo (11,351 feet/ 3460 m), a village home to the ethnic Bon community.
-Here you'll find a few lodges where you can rest for the night.
+After a final push through the Phoksundo River Gully, emerge to the yak-filled meadows of Ringmo (11,351 ft / 3460 m), a village home to the ethnic Bon community.

 Trekking time: 5-6 hours